Dealing with the aftermath of water-damaged photos can be devastating, and recovering your most beloved memories can feel nearly impossible.

 If you’re dealing with hundreds of damaged photos, you’ll want to start the drying process as soon as possible or at least within two days.
 The longer you wait, the more your images are at risk of becoming stuck together and quickly deteriorating.

-Remove Pictures In Frames With Extra Caution
+Remove Photos In Frames With Extra Caution

-Pictures in frames can get stuck to the glass if not carefully removed.
+Photos in frames can get stuck to the glass if not carefully removed.
 When salvaging a wet, framed photograph, keep the images and the glass together.
 Then, rinse both materials with clean water until the photo separates from the display.

 Lay Your Photos Down On Absorbent Material